arturjzapater/character-api/README.md

 - `aliases`: an `array` indicating the character's aliases if any.
 It can be empty.
 - `feats`: an `array` indicating important achievements of the character.
 It can be empty.
 - `occupation`: a `string` indicating the character's occupation.

+## Requirements

+To use this application you will need Node >= 12

+## Installation

+Clone the project and install its dependencies: